anton-trunov/scilla-posts/scilla-vs-move.md

 instance, that
 > the total value of all coins in existence is preserved by a call to `deposit`, because deep down money is represented as an unsigned integer value.
+Still, it's exciting to see advanced type systems making its way into the world of industrial programming.

 ### Fungible tokens, scarcity, and formal verification